GStreamer/gstreamer/markdown/design/element-source.md

     [buffering](design/buffering.md)).

-  - audio source: pausing the audio capture will lead to lost data. this source is therefore definatly live.
+  - audio source: pausing the audio capture will lead to lost data. this source is therefore definitely live.
 In addition, an audio source will produce data at a fixed rate (the samplerate).
 Also depending on the buffersize, this source will introduce a latency (see [latency](design/latency.md)).